 Complaints can be made by filing a Student Petition in the Law Enrollment Center.
 All complaints must be in a signed writing.
 We will not entertain anonymous complaints.

 The complaint should set forth the nature of the concern.
-All complaints will be reviewed by the associate dean or other person designated by the dean.
+All complaints will be reviewed by the dean of students or other person designated by the dean.

 Not every complaint warrants action.
 If this is the case, the student will be so informed within a reasonable period of time.

-There is generally no right to appeal a decision made by the associate dean.
+There is generally no right to appeal a decision made by the dean of students.
 In extraordinary circumstances, however, a student may appeal to the dean of the law school.
-Both the associate dean and the dean may conclude that a complaint should be referred to a committee within the law school or to the appropriate university offices.
+Both the dean of students and the dean may conclude that a complaint should be referred to a committee within the law school or to the appropriate university offices.

 A record of all complaints will be maintained along with and explanation of how the matter was addressed.

 The complainant’s identity will be kept confidential if and to the extent possible.
 Complainants should be aware, however, that the circumstances of their complaint or the due process rights of the other persons involved in the matter may require the disclosure of their identity.